Automation testing is an integral part that needs to be implemented correctly.

 |Deadlines||Have zero chances of missing a pre-defined deadline||Has a higher chance of missing a pre-defined deadline|

 |BVT||Automated Testing is useful for Build Verification Testing||Executing the BVT is difficult in manual testing|

 |Set Up||Automated testing has a less complicated setup||Manual testing has a straightforward setup|

 |Parallel Execution||Can be executed on different executing platforms||Can be executed parallel but requires more human resources|

-As per our expertise, we don't really suggest to just pick one approach at stay with it for eternity because different projects requires different testing approaches.
+As per our expertise, we don't suggest to pick one approach at stay with it for eternity because different projects require different testing approaches.
 The system testing and performance testing are other aspects on which you should implement your test use cases.

 From leading business houses to budding startups, everyone can bank on us for all their future insights.A look at our mighty stats is a proof enough of our intentions to drive emerging advancements in the mobile industry and reinventing digital media in every possible way JOIN US!